udhc-journals/udhc-journals.github.io/_pages/home.md

   - image_path: /assets/images/hindawi-progg-sys.jpg
     alt: "language neutrality"
     title: "Languistic Inclusivity"
     excerpt: "Free as in freedom!
 True freedom can only be achieved in the most creative states of mind.
 The mind is most creative when free to work with the mother tongue.
-Project Vikram  together with Project Hindawi is ushering in lanaguage neutrality across technical domains."
+Project Vikram  together with Project Hindawi is ushering in language neutrality across technical domains."
     url: "https://hindawiai.github.io/"
     btn_class: "btn--primary"
     btn_label: "Learn more"